lemurivolta/godot-exports-validation/README.md

 This validator checks that a **`string` is not empty**.

-By default, strings only made of whitespaces are considered empty too.
-You can pass `NoWhiteSpace = false` as a property to the attribute to disable this behaviour.
+By default, strings only made of white spaces are considered empty too.
+You can pass `NoWhiteSpace = false` as a property to the attribute to disable this behavior.

 E.g.: